Skip to main content

 You can also organize intake forms, document templates, email templates, and e-sign templates into folders based on your usage.

-2. Enter a name for the folder and click "Create.”
+3. Enter a name for the folder under Type a folder name and click on Create.

 1. Drag and drop the desired workflow into the folder.